rebelchris/astro-static-tweet/README.md

 ## Demo

-☑️ Sorry, still working on this 😅
+You can find the demo here: [Astro static tweet demo](https://astro-static-tweet.netlify.app/)

 ## Working on these features

-[ ] Fix styling
+- [ ] Fix styling
-[ ] Write style guide
+- [ ] Write style guide
-[ ] Test all tweet options (media/poll/video/multi image/reaction)
+- [ ] Test all tweet options (media/poll/video/multi image/reaction)
-[ ] Enable cache option?
+- [ ] Enable cache option?
-[ ] You tell me?
+- [ ] You tell me?
 Create an issue with your wishes